Princess Stéphanie of Monaco: Musical career

-In February 1986, Stéphanie self-produced and released her first single with the French label Carrere, under the production of Yves Roze.
+In February 1986, Stéphanie released her first single with the French label Carrere, under the production of Yves Roze.
 The song "Ouragan" and its English version "Irresistible" were both international hits, reportedly selling more than 2 million copies.
 The full album Besoin, released as Stéphanie in some countries, sold more than 1.5 million, with 100,000 in France.
 The single "Flash", as well as its English version "One Love to Give," also achieved success throughout Europe.
 In January 1987, Stéphanie released the single "Young Ones Everywhere" to benefit UNICEF.

 The same year, Stéphanie moved to Los Angeles to record a new album.
 However, it took her five years to release it.
 The album Stéphanie, released in 1991, met with disappointing sales and negative reviews, despite the promotional tour that included a performance on The Oprah Winfrey Show.
 Stéphanie then ended her music career after recording "In the Closet" with Michael Jackson for his album Dangerous.
 The song became a worldwide hit and reached the top 10 in the United States but Stéphanie was credited on the single under the alias "Mystery Girl" and her involvement in the song was not revealed until a few years later.
 She made a brief return to singing in 2006, when she recorded "L'Or de nos vies", a charity single, along with her foundation Fight AIDS.